The Crypt Gallery is available for hire throughout the year for art exhibitions.

-The Crypt Hall is often occupied for meetings so please check with Parish Office (020 7935 7315 or 07809330592) before planning your visit.
+The Crypt Hall is often occupied for meetings so please check with Parish Office (020 7935 7315) before planning your visit.

 The Crypt Hall in St Marylebone Parish Church hosts a year-round programme of art exhibitions.
 Its fabulous central London location close to Baker Street and Marylebone High Street is perfect for promoting the work of a wide variety of exhibitors.
 This very well presented space in the crypt of the parish church is situated in a vibrant and busy central London location, benefiting from large amounts of public foot flow.

 Gallery space seats 60 people, standing reception up to 150 people.